-Blackheath is one of London’s most picturesque villages and abounds with cafes, shops and of course pubs such as the Crown.
+Our local pub in Blackheath Village is perfectly positioned for you to explore some of London’s most historically rich sites of interest.
+In fact, Blackheath is one of London’s most picturesque villages and abounds with cafes, shops, and, of course, local pubs such as the Crown.

 Blackheath Common, dominated on its southern side by the distinctly gothic All Saints Church, is one of central London’s largest open spaces.
 Funfairs are regularly held here on bank holidays and it is popular with dog walkers.
 It is reckoned to be the best place in London to fly a kite.

 Within walking distance is Greenwich, a World Heritage Site with a number of famous visitor attractions, including the Cutty Sark, the Royal Observatory, the Royal Naval College, the National Maritime Museum and Greenwich Park, with its spectacular views of the River Thames and London beyond.